khaors/geocompr/main.md

   transmute(pop_dens = pop / area_km2)
 ```

-Existing columns could be also paste together using `unite()`.
+`unite()` pastes together existing columns.
-For example, we want to stick together `continent` and `region_un` columns into a new `con_reg` column.
+For example, we want to combine the `continent` and `region_un` columns into a new column named `con_reg`.
-We could specify a separator to use between values and if input columns should be removed:
+Additionally, we can define a separator (here: a colon `:`) which defines how the values of the input columns should be joined, and if the original columns should be removed (here: `TRUE`):

 <!-- todo: set eval = TRUE when travis issue resolved -->